vineetasharma/soundcloud-node-api/README.md

 # SoundCloud_Node_API

 SoundCloud_Node_API is designed to get data from  SoundCloud API in a very simplest way.
+It provides the all APIs for User,TRacks and Playlist.

 ##  How to install
 `npm install SoundCloud_Node_API --save`